Jeroen Dewulf

-Jeroen Dewulf (1972 in Nieuwpoort, Belgium) is a Belgian scholar specializing in Dutch culture, the Dutch language, German Studies, slavery and African-American culture, Caribbean Studies, and Latin American Studies.
+Jeroen Dewulf (born 1972) is a Belgian scholar specializing in Folklore Studies, Dutch culture, the Dutch language, German Studies, slavery and African-American culture, Caribbean Studies, and Latin American Studies.
 He is a professor at the University of California, Berkeley.

 Biography

-Dewulf was born in 1972 in Belgium.
+Dewulf was born in 1972 in Nieuwpoort, Belgium.
 He was educated at Ghent University, University of Porto and the University of Bern.
-Since 2007, he teaches in the German department at the University of California, Berkeley.
-Since 2014, he is the director of Institute of European Studies at University of California, Berkeley.
+Since 2007, he teaches in the Foklore Program and the German department at the University of California, Berkeley.
+From 2014 until 2024, he was the director of Institute of European Studies at University of California, Berkeley.

 Works

-Dewulf works mainly on slavery and African-American culture in Dutch Brazil, New Netherland and New York City, most notably the legacy of Pinkster and Sojourner Truth in his book The Pinkster King and the King of Kongo: The Forgotten History of America’s Dutch-Owned Slaves (2017), and in Louisiana, most notably the origins of the Mardi Gras Indians in his book From the Kingdom of Kongo to Congo Square: Kongo Dances and the Origins of the Mardi Gras Indians (2017).
+Dewulf works mainly on slavery and African-American culture in Dutch Brazil, New Netherland and New York City, most notably the legacy of Pinkster and Sojourner Truth in his book The Pinkster King and the King of Kongo: The Forgotten History of America's Dutch-Owned Slaves (2017), and in Louisiana, most notably the origins of the Mardi Gras Indians in his book From the Kingdom of Kongo to Congo Square: Kongo Dances and the Origins of the Mardi Gras Indians (2017).
+His book Afro-Atlantic Catholics: America's First Black Christians (2022) presents a new perspective on the history of Black Christianity.
 His research on the Caribbean led to new theories on the origins of the Calinda and Junkanoo.
 In 2021, he also presented a new theory on the origins of a festive tradition in Brazil, known as cucumbi.

 Dewulf also studies Dutch colonial and postcolonial literature from the Dutch East Indies and the Caribbean, including authors such as Tjalie Robinson, Albert Helman (Lou Lichtveld) and Tip Marugg.
 Together with Olf Praamstra and Michiel van Kempen, he edited the book Shifting the Compass (2013); with Luc Renders, he published an anthology of Flemish literature on the Congo (2020).